gregorycoppola/bayes-star/README.md

 # BAYES STAR

+This software package provides a reference implementation of a:
+* Logical Bayesian Network

 ## Impact
 This **BAYES STAR** software package implements this [arXiv paper](https://arxiv.org/abs/2402.06557), and provides a *unified model* of *probabilistic* and *logical* reasoning.